sohamsarkar02/BayPrAnoMeta-Bayesian-Proto-MAML/README.md

 # Meta-Learning for Anomaly Detection

-This repository contains implementations of various meta-learning approaches for few-shot anomaly detection on the **MVTec Anomaly Detection Dataset** and further we also report training and evaluation scripts for **VisA Dataset**.
+This repository contains implementations of various meta-learning approaches for few-shot anomaly detection on the **MVTec Anomaly Detection Dataset** and further we also report training and evaluation scripts for **VisA Dataset** in the folder named **VisA Dataset Code**.

 ## Results Summary (For convenience we report the summary for MVTec AD Dataset only, here in this file)